Skip to content

 A well-developed crisis management program helps organizations to identify potential systemic risks, develop strategies to mitigate them and be prepared to respond quickly and recover effectively.
 It should contain plans, resources, and capabilities across three key areas:

 The pre-crisis phase is focused on prevention, preparation, and planning.
-Activities include risk assessments, monitoring, continuity planning, building organisational resilience, and training programs.
+Activities include risk assessments, monitoring, continuity planning, building organizational resilience, and training programs.
 Robust pre-crisis plans align roles and responsibilities, communication protocols, and scenario response playbooks across the organization.

 When a crisis hits, a rapid and coordinated response is critical for containment and continuity.
 Crisis management teams enact response plans, enact mitigation strategies, implement communications, protect assets, and support impacted stakeholders.
-Leadership steers overall response while empowering decentralised decision-making.
+Leadership steers overall response while empowering decentralized decision-making.
 Responding effectively despite uncertainty and volatility is key.

 After containing a crisis, the post-crisis phase examines what happened through impact assessments, reviews and learning processes.
 Strategies are adjusted to mitigate similar risks in the future.
 Investigations ensure accountability and underscore commitments to stakeholders.
 Organization-wide learning embeds continuous improvement.
 Recovery plans restore normal operations, while supporting those affected.